-The number of triggers indicated in patients' letters were recorded for each patient; the median (interquartile range) number of triggers per patient was 3 (3), with a maximum of 8.
+The number of triggers indicated in patients' letters was recorded for each patient; the median (interquartile range) number of triggers per patient was 3 (3), with a maximum of 8.
 There was no mention of any triggers in the patients' notes for 18 patients.
+TABLE 2 Demographics of ILO participants for retrospective study